After you have checked your changes in the branch, you can merge the branch back to production.

 First, let’s merge only the subset of configurations related to the

-Sample Python transformation Let’s examine the project diff further.
+Sample Python transformation.
+Examine the project

-You can see there are checkboxes to the left of each configuration in the list.
+You can see that there are checkboxes to the left of each configuration in the list.
 The configurations that have

 Sample Python transformation.

-Merge Python transformation from sample branch as merge message.
-Also make sure that the Delete current development branch
+transformation from sample branch as the merge message.
+Also make sure that the checkbox Delete current development branch

 Switch back to

 Sample branch.
 Go to Project diff.
 Make sure that all the remaining configurations have their

 Merge Bitcoin transformation and HTTP extractor.
 Then click

 out.c-bitcoin still only has the